 Gilchrist Haas is an American poet and was born near Valley Forge, PA in the 1960s.
 After studying music and philosophy in his early adulthood, he traveled extensively in Southeast Asia, where he completed his first six books of poetry.
 Haas lived for many years in Taipei, where he taught English and worked in children's theater.
 He currently resides with his family in Honolulu.

-Haas's works include seven collections of poems: Pages in a Second Round, Molly's Song (and Other Poems), Baron, All Too Baron, Opus Seven: Two Small Books in the Major and Minor Modes, The Emerald Gong (and Other Poems), And Dragons in the Crease, and Some Sentences: 170 Sonnets, as well as three book-length poems: Chronicling the Era of Common Fun (a verse novella), The Stage with No True North (a verse play in five acts), and Reading Adorno, Book One (a long verse-essay on Adorno's philosophy of language).
+Haas's works include seven collections of poems: Pages in a Second Round, Molly's Song (and Other Poems), Baron, All Too Baron, Opus Seven: Two Small Books in the Major and Minor Modes, The Emerald Gong (and Other Poems), And Dragons in the Crease, and Some Sentences: 170 Sonnets, as well as three book-length poems: Chronicling the Era of Common Fun (a verse novella), The Stage with No True North (a verse play in five acts), and Reading Adorno (a long verse-essay on Adorno's philosophy of language).

-Four of the aforementioned collections (Opus Seven, The Emerald Gong, And Dragons in the Crease, and Some Sentences) are now available in print, and the remaining six books have also been published in two volumes (Third Nature: The First Three Books of Gilchrist Haas and No True North: Three Book-length Poems).
+Four of the aforementioned collections (Opus Seven, The Emerald Gong, And Dragons in the Crease, and Some Sentences) are now available in print at Amazon.com, and the remaining six books have also been published in two volumes (Third Nature: The First Three Books of Gilchrist Haas and No True North: Three Book-length Poems).
 An anthology, The Era of Common Fun: Selected Shorter Poems, was released in 2024 and includes an autobiographical essay, "Haas at Sixty."
 Haas is currently working on an eleventh book (Some More Sentences: 170 Other Poems).

 Gilchrist Haas is the penname of Andy Jones.
 He may be contacted at jonesbaron23@gmail.com.